-That existing uses and densities be preserved in legacy residential neighborhoods, with development limited to the renovation of existing buildings, infill at comparable density and scale, and improvements that support and enhance the existing residential use.
+Goal-LU-2.3 That existing uses and densities be preserved in legacy residential neighborhoods, with development limited to the renovation of existing buildings, infill at comparable density and scale, and improvements that support and enhance the existing residential use.

-P-LU-1.4.c.1

-The County shall not alter uses or increase densities existing at the time of the adoption of this Plan in the following "legacy" residential neighborhoods: De Anza / Golf Club Annex, De Anza Manor, Ocotillo Heights; Country Club Estates; Units A, B, C, D, E, F, G, and K; Morgan Manor; Sun Gold; de Anza Golf Estates; Indian Head Estates; and Deep Well I and II; Desert Borrego Tract; Club Circle, and Indian Head Ranch.
+Policy-LU-2.3.1 Prohibit, unless required for health and safety, the alteration of uses or increase densities existing at the time of the adoption of this Plan in the following "legacy" residential neighborhoods: De Anza / Golf Club Annex, De Anza Manor, Ocotillo Heights; Country Club Estates; Units A, B, C, D, E, F, G, and K; Morgan Manor; Sun Gold; de Anza Golf Estates; Indian Head Estates; and Deep Well I and II; Desert Borrego Tract; Club Circle, and Indian Head Ranch.